OECD-DAC workshop on gender and statebuilding (5 November 2014, Paris).

 Hosted by: the Vital Voices Global Partnership, the OECD and UN Women.

 As the momentum builds for a post-2015 development agenda that has gender equality and women’s rights at its heart, this roundtable will aim to stimulate discussion on how to catalyse the investments needed to deliver on new global commitments on gender equality.
 It will bring together a wide range of actors including opinion leaders, representatives from government, private sector, civil society, academia, and media and technology.
 This roundtable will explore:

 - Emerging trends and actors in financing for gender equality and women’s rights;

 - Innovative financing mechanisms and partnerships, in particular with the private sector;

 - The critical role of national governments in financing for gender equality.

-See the draft agenda of this roundtable for more details.
+See the draft agenda and the summary of this roundtable for more details.

 Side-event on financing for gender equality and women's rights, 2014 Development Cooperation Forum (New York, 10 July 2014)